Access to CPR and defibrillators

 What is a defibrillator?

-A defibrillator is a device that when utilised gives a high energy electric shock to the heart of an individual who is in cardiac arrest.
+A defibrillator is a device that which when used gives a high energy electric shock to the heart of an individual who is in cardiac arrest.
 This action is called defibrillation, and it plays an essential role in trying to save the life of someone who is having a heart attack.
 A defibrillator may also be called an AED (Automated External Defibrillator) or a PAD (Publicly Available Defib).
 Watch the video below and follow the link to learn more about this.

 How and when to use a defibrillator (British Heart Foundation)